ISISComputingGroup/ibex_user_manual/Writing-Script-Definitions.md

 # ScriptDefinition

-A config is defined by creating a class implementing a ScriptDefinition (a python interface) `class DoRun(ScriptDefinition):`.
+A script definition is defined by creating a class implementing a ScriptDefinition (a python interface) `class DoRun(ScriptDefinition):`.
 ScriptDefinition must be imported before doing this so add at the top of your file `from genie_python.genie_script_generator import ScriptDefinition `.

 To implement an ScriptDefinition this DoRun class must have methods `run`, `parameters_valid` and `get_help`.
 With `run` and `parameters_valid` signatures may look like this: `def run(self, temp="1", field="1"):`, `def parameters_valid(self, temp="1", field="1"):`.